When Does A Relationship Become a De Facto Relationship?

 - The de facto relationship is registered under a prescribed law of a State or Territory;

-- That the couple were living in Victoria, New South Wales, Queensland, Australian Capital Territory, Northern Territory, South Australia or Tasmania (“the participating States”) when they separated;
+- That the couple was living in Victoria, New South Wales, Queensland, Australian Capital Territory, Northern Territory, South Australia or Tasmania (“the participating States”) when they separated;

 - One person of the de facto relationship was living in Victoria or another participating State when Court proceedings were commenced for an order;